ben0bi/BeRec/README.md

 As said above, BURP may need to run in rootlevel-mode because of file/directory permissions when renaming the files.
 This is way easier than checking all those permissions. :)
-Also, in a while, when the SD-card option will follow, the end user may have locked directories on the card which he doesn't even know about.
+Also, in a while, when the CF-card option will follow, the end user may have locked directories on the card which he doesn't even know about.
 (Mac to PC to Linux to Mac ;) ) So better start BURP in root mode.